-Completion of 12 semester units of 5000-level courses with a cumulative minimum GPA of 3.0
+- Completion of 12 semester units of 5000-level courses with a cumulative minimum GPA of 3.0 - Fulfillment of the Graduation Writing Assessment Requirement

 To request advanced candidacy standing, students should complete and submit the Advancement to Candidacy form to the MPA Graduate Advisor before registering for their last semester of coursework, which will include the POLS 5900 Capstone and POLS 5960 Comprehensive Exam.
 The form can be found on the MPA Web site or in the Department of Political Science Office.
 The MPA Graduate Advisor will submit the request for advancement to candidacy if the above conditions have been met.
 Please note that once they have been advanced to candidacy, students must maintain continuous enrollment.